louispool/deskpi-super6c/roles/opensearch-dashboards-install/README.md

 **Note**: this role is designed to be used in conjunction with the [OpenSearch Install](../opensearch-install) role, which installs the OpenSearch server.

+*Refer to the [Usage Guide](../opensearch-install/USAGE.md) after installation of the complete logstack for information on how to use OpenSearch Dashboards to examine logs.*

 ## Synopsis

 This role assumes the following: